-As an avid electric bike enthusiast, I’ve always been tempted to push the boundaries of speed.
-However, I recently discovered a disturbing truth: increasing the speed beyond the factory limit comes with significant risks.
+As a passionate electric bike fan, I have always been tempted to test the limits of speed.
+Yet, I recently uncovered a troubling reality: surpassing the factory-set speed limit poses serious risks.

 In this article, we will delve into the data-driven analysis of these risks, exploring the potential for accidents, legal consequences, compromised safety features, insurance coverage implications, battery and motor overload concerns, impact on range and efficiency, as well as the negative environmental effects.